buschmo/Lab-Simple-German-Corpus/README.md

 1. Scraping websites with parallel versions for Simple German and standard German
 2. Implementing various algorithms presented in the literature to form a corpus that contains aligned, "translated" sentences.

 In later work, such a (potentially expanded) corpus may be used to implement automatic machine learning translation from standard German to Simple German.
-However, as it stands now, the amount of data is not sufficient for such a task
+However, as it stands now, the amount of data is not sufficient for such a task.

 ## Resources
 Papers that we use as inspiration for our work can be found in the resources wiki.

 ## Tools/Libraries
 - [spacy.io](https://spacy.io/) python library for natural language processing supporting a plethora of languages, including [German](https://spacy.io/models/de)
+- [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/) python library for html parsing / crawling.